jamesmcroft/everyday-prompts/Content-Reviewing.md

 - <List out any specific requirements to validate>

 Highlight any discrepancies or areas that require updates to align with recent developments.
+The content should not only be informative but also inspire new ideas, offering deep, research-based guidance that supports <TARGET AUDIENCE> in "<TOPIC>".

 Content:
 <Paste the content you have written>